 Garden deck lighting can add illumination to your deck in some surprising ways.

-Your garden shed is crucial, and you’ll most likely need a bit of light to navigate your way around tools, past flowerpots and other obstacles.
+A garden shed is an integral part of most back gardens, but they can be difficult to navigate around – especially after dusk.
+You’ll most likely need a bit of light to navigate your way around tools, past flowerpots and other obstacles.
 Garden shed lighting can take the form of conventional fluorescent light fixtures, but you’ll find hanging lights, LEDs that can be mounted to the walls and quite a few other options out there.

-You’ll need to consider several things before buying garden shed lighting, including the material of the shed (wood, metal, composite, plastic), your usage habits, and whether or not the shed is already wired for power, or if you’ll need an electrician’s assistance.
+You’ll need to consider several things before buying garden shed lighting, including the material of the shed (wood, metal, composite, plastic), your usage habits, and whether or not the shed is already wired for power.
 If power is a concern, there are solar options available, as well, although they’ll take a bit of installation since the collector will need to be attached to the roof or an exterior wall that receives plenty of sunlight.

 Lighting on the garden fence highlights the boundary and creates a warm environment to relax in.
 These colourful lights bring sparkle to your outdoor space and brighten the boring fence in daylight hours too.
 Choose from solar-powered or plug-in.

 A small garden is easily overpowered by too much lighting.
 A few strategically placed lights are better in a compact space.
 This little rock garden has an illuminated pond – relax to tinkling water and soft lights in your back garden.
 Just grab a drink and kickback!